mandalvesq/mano/README.md

-# Mano
+# it was Mano, but now is SABOTA

 Simple chatbot to manage AWS Resources.
-# sabota

-His name is Sabota because Im a fã from brazilian rapper Sabotage